Red Flags and Pro Tips To Help Kids Navigate Bullying Behavior Online

 - They experience stomachaches and headaches.

-It’s a reality that could be hard to swallow for parents, but kids could be participating in cyberbullying behavior from the sidelines, like laughing at the situation, encouraging or contributing to it, and not reporting it.
+It’s a reality that could be hard to swallow for parents, but your kid might not be the victim of cyberbullying—but the aggressor.
+Your kid could be participating in online bullying behavior from the sidelines, like laughing at the situation, encouraging or contributing to it, and not reporting it.

-If you suspect your kid may be bullying another kid, ask them directly: “What is going on?”
+If you suspect your kid may be bullying someone, ask them directly: “What is going on?”
 Drill down with your tween or teen about what is happening in their life that makes it seem okay for them to bully others.
-Clarify that bullying is cruel, unkind, and not tolerated in your home, and ensure that your kid accepts responsibility for their actions.
+Clarify that bullying is cruel, unkind, and not tolerated in your home—and ensure that your kid accepts responsibility for their actions.
 Of course, provide support and empathy as they take steps to make amends and improve their behavior.

 Depending on the situation, Furnival recommends informing school authorities about your kid’s bullying.
 “Many schools have bullying prevention programs that include restorative justice so that the bullying child is not responded to punitively but instead is supported to make positive change,” Furnival explains.
 Seek outside help with a school counselor or therapist to address the underlying reason for the bullying.